 Follow the package instructions (or use approximately 1 teaspoon of tea per 1 cup of hot water) for each serving:

 It can be taken in pill form, or more popularly, as a tea.
 It’s been used as an alternative to hormone replacement therapy (HRT).

-You can drink ginseng tea daily to get its benefits.
-Taking ginseng as an herb can have many interactions with numerous medications include heart, blood pressure, diabetes, and blood-thinning medications.
+- Con: Taking ginseng as an herb can have many interactions with numerous medications, including blood-thinning medications and those taken for heart issues, blood pressure, and diabetes.
 Side effects can include jitteriness, headaches, and nervousness.

 3. Chasteberry tree